Foreign citizens or companies seeking to live and work, respectively to set up operations here must have bank accounts in Malta.

 Setting up a corporate bank account in Malta

-In order to carry out a commercial activity, a Maltese company must have a bank account.
+In order to carry out a commercial activity, a Maltese company must have a business bank account Malta.
 The corporate bank account is usually set up during the company registration procedure, as the founders must deposit the share capital of the business.
 After that, most of the company’s transactions will be reflected in their bank statements.
-The following documents must be provided with the bank upon the opening of a corporate bank account in Malta:
+The following documents must be provided with the bank upon the opening of a business bank account in Malta:

-The video below presents the main steps to follow when opening personal or corporate bank accounts in Malta:
+The video below presents the main steps to follow when opening personal or business bank account in Malta:

 The increasing number of companies and citizens borrowing money from banks in Malta has also led to situations in which the amounts could no longer be recovered and thus banking litigation has become quite common in our days.
 However, Malta has a flexible legal system which allows for the settlement of any type of disputes, including banking ones, in several manners.
 Among the most employed ways of settling banking disputes in Malta are court proceedings and arbitration.
 There is also mediation, but this method is seldom used.

 Our attorneys in Malta can offer information about all the legal ways to resolve banking litigation, in respect with the 2022 procedures.